How to Use the URL Creator

-For users who are just getting started with our API, or who have very limited requirements, a FrBuee Basic package will cover your needs.
+For users who are just getting started with our API, or who have very limited requirements, a Free Basic Weather API package will cover your needs.

 The Free Basic package costs nothing, is not time limited, and gives you access to the previous 24 hours of data as well as 10 days forecasts for 15 of the most basic weather parameters, including temperature, pressure, wind speed and precipitation.

-Please fill out the following form.
-We will get back to you within 24 hours.
+Please complete the following form, and we will get back to you within 24 hours.